tychonievich/cs2102/markdown/structures.md

 :::

 A function is called a **predicate** if its co-domain is the set $\{\top,\bot\}$, where $\top$ represents the concept "true" and $\bot$ represents the concept "false".
+This is equivalent to the definition of predicate given in [First-Order Logic].

 A **relation** can equivalently be considered as any of